AdguardTeam/KnowledgeBase/docs/general/extensions.md

 #### microShield

-A userscript for people who visit Korean websites and some international websites.
-The microShield userscript blocks Ad-Shield advertisement and anti-adblock.
+A userscript for people visiting Korean websites and some international websites.
+The microShield userscript blocks Ad-Shield ads and anti-adblocks.
 Its original source code is available at [asdefuser](https://github.com/seia-soto/userscripts/tree/master/sources/asdefuser) and [AdShield Defuser](https://github.com/seia-soto/adshield-defuser).
 This userscript can be installed in AdGuard CoreLibs-based apps, Violentmonkey, Tampermonkey, and [quoid/userscripts](https://github.com/quoid/userscripts).
 Learn more about microShield and how to install it on [GitHub](https://github.com/List-KR/microShield).

 ### Where can you get more userscripts?{#more-userscripts}